GoSteadily/credence/README.md

 ## External interactions / Escape hatches

 A conversation might depend on some external interactions.
 For example, a user may need to be registered before they can interact with the chatbot.
-You can use `External` interactions to
+You can use `External` interactions to run arbitrary code at any point in a conversation:

 ```python